-Colpermin capsules are used to relieve the symptoms of irritable bowel syndrome (IBS).
-IBS can be triggered by stress, hormones or foods and includes symptoms such as stomach cramps, bloating, diarrhoea or constipation.
-It is often related to abnormal muscle contraction and inflammation of the intestinal wall.
+Colpermin capsules help relieve the symptoms of Irritable Bowel Syndrome (IBS).
+IBS can be triggered by stress, hormones or certain foods.
+Symptoms of IBS include stomach cramps, bloating, diarrhoea and constipation.
+Muscle spasms and inflammation of the intestinal wall cause these IBS symptoms.

-Colpermin contains peppermint oil, which is a natural antispasmodic.
-The capsules have an enteric coat which prevents them from dissolving until they have passed through the stomach and upper intestine into the lower intestine.
-Here, the capsules gradually release the peppermint oil which relaxes the muscles of the bowel wall, preventing painful spasms and easing bloating.
+Colpermin contains peppermint oil, which is an antispasmodic.
+Colpermin capsules have an enteric coating which prevents them from dissolving until they have passed through the stomach and small intestine.
+When the Colpermin capsule reaches your bowels, it gradually releases peppermint oil which relaxes the muscles of the bowel wall.
+This prevents painful spasms and helps reduce bloating.

-Results differ from patient to patient, but Colpermin generally provides effective relief from IBS if used correctly.
+Colpermin generally provides effective relief from IBS if used correctly.
 Colpermin acts locally in your bowels and is not absorbed into your bloodstream.

 The active ingredient in Colpermin is peppermint oil.

-Always take Colpermin as instructed by a doctor or pharmacist.
-The recommended dose for adults and children over the age of 15 is 1 capsule three times a day until symptoms are resolved.
-For severe symptoms, the dosage can be increased to 2 capsules 2 times a day.
+Always take Colpermin as instructed by your doctor or pharmacist.
+The recommended dose for adults and children over the age of 15 years old is one capsule, three times a day until symptoms are resolved.
+For severe symptoms, the dose can be increased to two capsules twice a day.

-One capsule of Colpermin should be swallowed with a small amount of water 3 times a day.
-For best results, take each dose 30-60 minutes before a meal.
-Do not take Colpermin directly before of after a meal, or in combination with indigestion medicines such as Gavison or Rennies.
-Colpermin capsules should not be chewed or broken before being swallowed.
+One capsule of Colpermin should be swallowed with water three times a day.
+You must take Colpermin 30 to 60 minutes before a meal.
+Do not take Colpermin directly before or after a meal, or in combination with indigestion medicines such as Gavison or Rennies.
+Colpermin capsules should not be chewed, crushed or broken before being swallowed.

-Symptoms should be resolved within 2 weeks.
-If they do not improve, or if they worsen, consult your doctor.
+Your symptoms should feel better within two weeks.
+If they do not improve, or if they worsen, speak to your doctor.

-Colpermin should be taken 30-60 minutes before a meal.
+Colpermin should be taken 30 to 60 minutes before a meal.
 If you forget to take your capsule, do not take it directly before or after eating.
 Missing a dose is not harmful.
 Do not take an extra dose to make up for the missed dose.
-Take your next dose before your next meal.
+Take your next dose before your next meal as needed.

-Like all medicine, some people may experience side effects while taking Colpermin.
-If you experience any of the following, stop taking the medication and consult your doctor:
+Some people may experience side effects while taking Colpermin.
+If you experience any of the following, stop taking Colpermin and speak to your doctor:

-If you experience symptoms of an allergic reaction to Colpermin, such as swelling of the lips or difficulty breathing, stop using Colpermin and seek immediate medical care.
+If you experience symptoms of an allergic reaction to Colpermin, such as swelling of the lips or difficulty breathing, stop using Colpermin and seek immediate emergency medical attention.

 Before taking Colpermin, speak to your doctor if:

-Talk to your doctor for advice if you are taking any indigestion remedies before starting Colpermin.
+Talk to your doctor for advice if you are taking any other medicines or indigestion remedies before starting Colpermin.

-Speak to your advice if you are planning on taking Colpermin while breastfeeding.
+Speak to your doctor for advice if you are planning on taking Colpermin while breastfeeding.
 Generally, it is not recommended.

 Alternative treatments for IBS are available to purchase from Dr Felix.
-Colofac comes in the form of tablets or capsules and contains the active ingredient mebeverine hydrochloride, antispasmodic which works in a similar way to peppermint oil.
-Fybogel Mebeverine is available in the form of dispersible sachets and contains mebeverine hydrochloride and ispaghula husk, which promotes the growth of healthy probiotics in the gut and acts as a mild laxative.
-Fill in a form with Dr Felix to find out with treatment is best for you.
+Colofac is available as tablets or capsules and contains mebeverine hydrochloride, which is an antispasmodic similar to peppermint oil.
+Fybogel Mebeverine sachets contain mebeverine hydrochloride and ispaghula husk.
+Ispaghula husk promotes the growth of healthy probiotics in the gut and acts as a mild laxative.
+Fill in a form with Dr Felix to find out which treatment is best for you.

-Alongside treatment such as Colpermin, you can try adjusting your lifestyle to help relieve the symptoms of IBS.
-Changes to your lifestyle might include:
+Alongside treatment, such as Colpermin, you can try adjusting your lifestyle to help relieve the symptoms of IBS.
+Lifestyle changes might include: